poult-lab/daily-word/english_words_ learning.md

 "a device that is attached to people or objects to make them fall slowly and safely when they are dropped from an aircraft.
 It consists of a large piece of thin cloth that opens out in the air to form an umbrella shape."

+#### 09/26.02

+01.extensive [ɪkˈstensɪv]

+[adj] Librosa is one of the most popular and has an extensive set of features./his is a very interesting contribution, as demonstrated by the extensive discussions in the “Issues” section.

+"covering a large area; great in amount"

+02.discrepancy /dɪsˈkrepənsi/

+[n] What are the reasons for the discrepancy between girls' and boys' performance in school?/Additionally, Figure 1 seems inconsistent with the algorithm.
+The figure shows no concatenation operation, yet in Algorithm 1 there is a torch.cat(i, c) step.
+Could the authors please clarify this discrepancy?

+"a difference between two or more things that should be the same"

+#### 09/28.08

+01.pessimistic  [ˌpesɪˈmɪstɪk]

+[adj] {~ (about sth)}  They appeared surprisingly pessimistic about their chances of winning./In its projections, South Korea’s economy could contract by 2047 in a neutral scenario — or as early as 2041 in a pessimistic one.

+"expecting **bad things** to happen or sth not to be successful; showing this"

+02.step up /step ʌp/

+[pv] He urged donors to step up their efforts to send aid to Somalia...

+"If you **step up** something, you **increase** it or increase its intensity."

+03.donor /ˈdoʊnər/

+[n] Donors earn **$200 for each acceptable sperm sample, plus bonuses**.
+Most donors donate once a week; some donate more often.
+Donors who make regular weekly or twice-weekly appointments can earn $950-$1500+ per month.

+"a person or an organization that makes a gift of money, clothes, food, etc. to a charity, etc."

+06.refund  [ˈriːfʌnd , rɪˈfʌnd]

+[noun] a tax refund.

+"a sum of money that is paid back to you, especially because you paid too much or because you returned goods to a shop/store"

+[verb] {~ sth (to sb) | ~ sb sth}  Tickets cannot be exchanged or money refunded.

+"to give sb their money back, especially because they have paid too much or because they are not satisfied with sth they bought" -reimburse-

+> 报销vs退款
+>
+> A reimbursement is a payment you receive **in exchange for** incurring a cost on behalf of someone else.
+A refund, on the other hand, is a payment that one party makes to another as a result of overpayment or returning a product.

+07.reimbursement /ˌriːɪmˈbɜːrsmənt/

+[n] Compensation varies greatly by country and clinic.
+In many places, the payment is legally considered **reimbursement for your time, effort, and inconvenience**, not a direct payment for the biological material.

+"If you receive reimbursement for money that you have spent, you get your money back, for example because the money should have been paid by someone else."

+08.Mantis /ˈmæntɪs/

+[n] Netflix 'Mantis' Cast Revealed at Seoul Briefing.

+"a large green insect that eats other insects.
+The female praying mantis often eats the male."

+#### 09/29.05

+01.indispensable /ˌɪndɪˈspensəbl/

+[adj] "too important to be without"

+02.dissolution [ˌdɪsəˈluːʃn]

+[noun] { ~ (of sth)} Marriage dissolution system is an indispensable part of the institution of marriage. "the act of officially ending a marriage, a business agreement, or a parliament"

+03.dispensable /dɪˈspensəbl/

+[adj] They looked on music and art lessons as dispensable.

+"not necessary; that can be got rid of"

+04.prenuptial agreement [priːˌnʌpʃl əˈɡriːmənt]

+[n] These days many couples sign a prenuptial agreement to protect their assets.

+"an agreement made by a couple before they get married in which they say how their money and property is to be divided if they get divorced."

+05.prenuptial /ˌpriːˈnʌp.ʃəl/

+[adj] "relating to events before a marriage"

+#### 10/07.01

+01.indie /ˈɪndi/

+[adj] an indie publisher/newspaper.

+"not belonging to, working for or produced by a large organization; independent"

+#### 10/08.01

+01.cheapen /ˈtʃiːpən/

+[v] "Excessive promise can sometimes cheapen one's own position in the hearts of others./LeBron James did not cheapen his reputation with "The Second Decision"; instead, many see it as a clever, self-aware marketing move that ironically reclaims the narrative around the infamous 2010 broadcast.

+to make sb lose respect for himself or herself"

+#### 10/09.03

+01.punctual  [ˈpʌŋktʃuəl]

+[adj]  Koreans are very punctual people so they do not like to waste time.

+"happening or doing sth at the arranged or correct time; not late"

+[adv] They always pay punctually.

+> "On time" and "punctual" both mean to be at the scheduled or expected time, but **"punctual" refers to the characteristic of being someone who consistently arrives on time**, while **"on time" describes the specific instance of an event happening at the designated time**.
+For example, a train *arrives on time*, and a person who always makes it to their appointments at the correct time is *punctual*.

+02.articulate /ɑːrˈtɪkjuleɪt , ɑːrˈtɪkjələt/

+[v] She struggled to articulate her thoughts.

+"to express or explain your thoughts or feelings clearly in words"

+[adj] Articulate speech is essential for a teacher.

+"good at expressing ideas or feelings clearly in words"

+[adj] Fake news...
+Trump ain't that articulate.

+ "clearly expressed or pronounced"

+> Express means to convey a thought, feeling or sentiment by speaking, writing, shouting, crying, dancing, etc.  Articulate means to express a thought or opinion in a refined or specific and detailed manner, so the person **clearly understands you**.

+ 03.fragrant /ˈfreɪɡrənt/

+[adj] it's got very thick fragrant soup.

+"having a pleasant smell"

+#### 10/12.01

+01.out of the blue

+[p] He has made his success step by step, not out of blue/she phoned me out of the blue./her brother showed up at the wedding out of the blue.

+"without warning; unexpectedly."

+#### 10/13

+01.hiatus [haɪˈeɪtəs]

+[noun] After a three-year hiatus due to the COVID-19 pandemic./The latest move came three weeks after China's tourism authorities announced the decision to lift the ban on group tours to South Korea, ending a six-year hiatus caused by frayed relations following the deployment of a U.S. defense system here./ Korean short film fest returns after 4-year hiatus.

+"a pause in activity when nothing happens"

+02.fest /fɛst/

+[n] an annual food and wine fest.

+"a festival or gathering devoted to a particular activity or interest."